 Product Manufacturing Defect

 Another primary form of defective products occurs when there are defects in how the product is manufactured.
 This means that, even if the product design is perfectly fine, the manner in which the product was made caused it to be defective.
 Manufacturing defects often occur as the result of improper machining processes, employee negligence, or poor planning.
 It may also be the result of inferior materials that were utilized in the manufacture of the product.
 The defect might affect a single item or it might affect an entire batch.
 No matter the type of product, safe manufacture is incredibly important.
-A an Elgin dangerous products lawyer could investigate to determine whether a manufacturing defect caused the plaintiff’s injuries.
+A an Elgin dangerous products attorney could investigate to determine whether a manufacturing defect caused the plaintiff’s injuries.

 Product Labeling Defects